Generational stereotyping: catnip, clickbait … a crock

 Like most shiny marketing and mass-media objects, the Woodstock rock festival was more important for catnip and clickbait than for the event itself.
 Great music from iconic performers?
 Sure.
 Shocking nudity, drugs and rain-drenched debauchery?
 You bet.

 The Boomer metaphor?
-Get a life!
+No way!

 Fast forward and those counterculture young rebels, who, BTW, left acres of trash – and other debris too offensive to list – in their wake at Yasgur’s Farm, were back in the headlines as greedy yuppies promoting fast foods and SUVs around the globe.